MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This construction is equivalent to {{Section 8.3 of HSTS}}, point 5.

-If the "http" origin exists and contains important resources that have no equivalent at the "https" origin, the operator MUST NOT publish an HTTPS RR.

 If an HTTPS RR query for this "https" URL returns any AliasMode HTTPS RRs, or any compatible ServiceMode HTTPS RRs (see {{mandatory}}), the client SHOULD act as if it has received an HTTP "307 Temporary Redirect" redirect